supaglue-labs/supaglue/docs/docs/platform/entities/overview.md

 You can create and update Entities through the Management Portal and Management API.

-Use the **Configuration --> Entities** page in the Management Portal to define Entities.
+Use the **Data Model --> Entities** page in the Management Portal to define Entities.

 <ThemedImage
   alt="entity sync config"